syncfusion-content/maui-toolkit-docs/maui-toolkit/Polar-Charts/Legend.md

 {% highlight c# %}

-public class LegendExt : ChartLegend
+// Define a custom legend class that extends ChartLegend public class LegendExt : ChartLegend
 {
-    protected override double GetMaximumSizeCoefficient()
+    // Override the GetMaximumSizeCoefficient method to customize the legend size protected override double GetMaximumSizeCoefficient()
     {
-        return 0.7;
+        // Return a custom size coefficient of 0.7 (70% of available space) return 0.7;
     }
 }

+// Create a new instance of SfPolarChart
 SfPolarChart chart = new SfPolarChart();

-chart.Legend = new LegendExt();
+// Set the chart's legend to use the custom LegendExt class chart.Legend = new LegendExt();

 {% endhighlight %}

 {% endtabs %}

 ## Items layout
 An [ItemsLayout](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartLegend.html#Syncfusion_Maui_Toolkit_Charts_ChartLegend_ItemsLayout) property is used to customize the arrangement and position for each legend item.
 The default value is `null`.
 It accepts any layout type in ItemsLayout property.